Difficult Decisions Virtual Assistants Make – When Did You Know? Pt. 3

 I really appreciated what Barbara Grealish had to say, “While I am able to attain a six-figure income, I currently don’t, nor is it a required goal.
 By choice, I transitioned from the corporate life to VA to accommodate work and home obligations, both that I place equal importance.
 That flexibility and freedom is priceless.”

 It’s important to remember that many of us can live comfortable lives without earning six figures.
 Freedom is the new wealth.
 Enjoying the freedom and flexibility that so many virtual assistants desired when they first started their business is what drives them.
 Not someone else’s goal of money to be made.
-That’s just one of the difficult decisions virtual assistants make.

 Are you ready to experience the same kind of freedom and flexibility by becoming a virtual assistant?
 Join the Association of Virtual Assistants and become part of a like-minded community who values you and wants nothing more than to support and celebrate your success!